Cutaneous Cancer program

 - More effective multidisciplinary care and team approach

 - More efficient care, with a focus on patient and referral source convenience

 - Patient and referring physician communication that exceeds expectations

 - Utilization and coordination of local, home community health care services as available

-In May 2013, Community Regional Cancer Care East, North and South took part in offering free skin cancer screenings to the public.
+In May 2014, Community Cancer Centers East and North took part in offering free skin cancer screenings to the public.
 The screening was done in conjunction with American Cancer Society and dermatologists certified by the American Academy of Dermatology.
-Dawes-Fretzin Dermatology and Dr. Barbara Sturm both participated.
-A total of 65 participants were screened.
-The dermatologists recommended follow up on twelve possible basal cell carcinomas and one possible squamous cell carcinoma.
-All participants were called by Community Regional Cancer Care staff to make sure follow up care was received.
+Dawes Fretzin Dermatology participated.
+A total of 61 participants were screened.
+The dermatologists recommended follow-up on four possible basal cell carcinomas.
+All participants were called by Community Cancer Care staff to make sure follow-up care was received.

 If you would like to be screened for skin cancer, please call 800-777-7775 to see one of Community's dermatologists.